MicrosoftDocs/azure-dev-docs/articles/go/deploy-azure-resource-manager-template.md

 ---
 title: Deploy an Azure Resource Manage Template with the Azure SDK for Go
-description: In this tutorial, you'll learn how to use the Azure SDK for Go to deploy an Azure Resource Manager template. ms.topic: how-to ms.date: 12/20/2021 ms.custom: devx-track-go, devx-track-arm-template
+description: In this tutorial, you learn how to use the Azure SDK for Go to deploy an Azure Resource Manager template. ms.topic: how-to ms.date: 12/20/2021 ms.custom: devx-track-go, devx-track-arm-template